Artist Community Login Donate

 Grant Eligibility: Eligible to apply for AIC

 My art career includes photography, ceramics and publishing.
 At Emily Carr University, I consolidated these interests with a concentration in photography.
-Since 2005, I have worked as an artist in residence in Lower Mainland schools and maintain a long-term residency at Tupper Secondary School, where I continue my experimentation in glaze development and surface design.
-In my ceramic practice, I explore glaze materials and effects in sculptural and functional forms.
-This work makes it possible for me to share the social history and ecology of BC ceramics, and the connection between earth materials, art and technology.
-Recent lumen print residencies offered students the opportunity to experiment with a hybrid photo-printmaking process to document their natural and consumer environments. view a residency as an opportunity to work collaboratively teachers and students to negotiate learning opportunities for all partners on a shared learning journey.
+Since 2005, I worked as an artist-in-residence in Lower Mainland schools.
+I maintained a long-term residency at Tupper Secondary School, where I continued my experimentation in glaze development and surface design.
+I explore glaze materials and effects in sculptural and functional forms in my ceramic practice.
+Now located on Vancouver Island, I continue this work in my studio.
+This work allows me to share the social history and ecology of BC ceramics and the connection between earth materials, art, and technology.
+Recent lumen print residencies allowed students to experiment with a hybrid photo-printmaking process to document their natural and consumer environments. view a residency as an opportunity to work collaboratively with teachers and students to negotiate learning opportunities for all partners on a shared learning journey.
+I am currently an artist-member of the Metchosin ArtPod, where my 2-D and 3-D work are regularly exhibited.

 Classroom Residency(ies)